Erdubya/concert-tracker/README.md

 At this point, the system should be fully operational.

 # Bugs
-#### *Testing?
-What's that?*
-But seriously, I tried my best to test it out and make sure the system generally works.
-However, I can't catch them all, and I didn't put nearly enough time into error handling.
+This is work-in-progress software, and as such is liable to have some bugs.
+No warranty is provided.

-If you find any bugs, please [report them](https://github.com/Erdubya/concert-tracker/issues) and I'll see what I can do.
+However, if any bugs are found, please [report them](https://github.com/Erdubya/concert-tracker/issues) so that they can be patched.